peteroupc/peteroupc.github.io/random.md

 <small>(A) General RNG implements [**Mersenne Twister**](https://en.wikipedia.org/wiki/Mersenne_Twister), which is not preferred for a statistical RNG.
 PHP's `mt_rand()` implements or implemented a flawed version of Mersenne Twister.</small>

-<small>(B) JavaScript's `Math.random` is implemented using `xorshift128+` in the latest V8 engine, Firefox, and certain other modern browsers as of late 2017; the exact algorithm to be used by JavaScript's `Math.random` is "implementation-dependent", though, according to the ECMAScript specification.</small>
+<small>(B) JavaScript's `Math.random` is implemented using `xorshift128+` in the V8 engine, Firefox, and certain other modern browsers as of late 2017; the exact algorithm to be used by JavaScript's `Math.random` is "implementation-dependent", though, according to the ECMAScript specification.</small>

 <small>(C) A cryptographic RNG implementation can&mdash;
    - read from the `/dev/urandom` and/or `/dev/random` devices in most Unix-based systems (using the `open` and `read` system calls where available),